FoGsesipod/OneMaker-MV/README.md

 ## To Install:
 ### Windows
-Run `Installer.bat` after extracting the contents of Installer.7z
+Run `Run Installer.bat` after extracting the contents of Installer.7z

 ### Linux + Manual:
 Place the contents of OneMaker-MV.zip into the `steam/steamapps/common/RPGMaker MV/` folder.